slowernews/wisdom-tldr/chapters/0_intro.md

 > *"I am free and that is why I am lost."
 -- Franz Kafka [1883]*

-> *"Perhaps you’re a slave to your own idea of yourself."
--- D.W.
-Lawrence [1885]*

 > *"A man must know his own destiny, because he must know what he was meant to be.
 But if he does not recognize it, then he is lost.
 He is also lost if — and it will happen only two or three times in his life — if he does not recognize Fate.
 By this I mean once, or twice, or at the very most, three times, Fate will reach out and tap a man on the shoulder.
 He usually says, «Go away, I’m busy», or «I don’t know you, so don’t bother me».
 But if he has the imagination, he will turn around and Fate will point out to him what fork in the road he should take.
 If he has the guts, he will take it."
 -- (general) George S. Patton [1885]*

-> *"I’d woke up early and I took a long time getting ready to exist."
--- Fernando Pessoa [1888]*

 > *"One’s destination is never a place, but a new way of seeing things."
 -- Henry Miller [1891]*

-> *"You can’t go back and change the beginning, but you can start where you are and change the ending."
--- C.S.
-Lewis [1898]*

 > *"Don’t ask yourself what the world needs, ask yourself what makes you come alive and go do that.
 Because what the world needs is more people to come alive."
 -- Howard Thurman [1899]*